MechWolf/MechWolf/docs/source/about/security.rst

     respectively.

-By far the easiest way in which MechWolf's security can fail is if the security key is stolen, and, to a lesser extent, if the hub's RSA private key is stolen.
+By far the easiest way in which MechWolf's security can fail is if the security key is stolen, and, to a lesser extent, if the hub's RSA private key or SSL keys are stolen.
 In addition, we feel obliged to warn you that, if you use a Raspberry Pi to run the client or hub, you must change the username and password if you activate SSH.
 Failure to do so can result in remote access and use of your components as well as the possible loss or modification of your data.

 Injection Attack Mitigation
 ---------------------------